SOUTHWEST WATER AND PROPERTY LAW LLC – Durango, Colorado

 Maya Kane, PARTNER

 Background: With a Master's degree in Environmental Science from Yale University and Doctor of Jurisprudence from the University of Oregon, Maya Kane brings a unique, multidisciplinary perspective to the practice of law.
-Maya has developed a specialty practice focused on voting rights and open governance.
-She assists nonprofit clients nationwide with tracking, appealing, and litigating requests under the Freedom of Information Act and state records act laws.
-Maya has an additional niche practice in voting rights litigation where she has dedicated the majority of her legal career to protecting the fundamental right to vote and every American's right to participate in democratic processes.
-Maya litigates federal voting rights cases under the Voting Rights Act and the U.S. Constitution.
-She has represented disenfranchised communities, including Native American tribes, tribal organizations, and individual plaintiffs in several successful federal court cases.
+Maya has developed a specialty practice focused on open governance and federal civil litigation.
+She assists nonprofit clients nationwide with drafting, tracking, appealing, and litigating requests under the Freedom of Information Act (FOIA) and state records act laws, with a focus on helping nonprofit organizations obtain environmental documents to facilitate engagement with public lands management and National Environmental Policy Act processes.
+Maya also maintains a general practice where she advises clients on real estate, land use, and property law issues, including review of title commitments and drafting and review of purchase and sale agreements, review and drafting of lease agreements and advice on landlord-tenant issues, as well as assistance with probate matters.
+Maya also has extensive experience with voting rights litigation.
+She has worked to protect the fundamental right to vote and every American's right to participate in democratic processes through representing disenfranchised communities, including Native American tribes, tribal organizations, and individual plaintiffs.
 Her work has resulted in numerous successful court decisions, including a decision in the Tenth Circuit upholding a District Court decision finding intentional racial discrimination in drawing election districts and upholding remedial election districts drawn by a Special Master.
-Maya also maintains a general practice where she provides support to her law partners in real estate and land use, including review of title commitments and purchase and sale agreements.
-She has also represented hospitals and health care entities in a general counsel capacity, assisting with contract drafting and negotiation, policy drafting and interpretation, advising boards of directors, and employment issues.

 EDUCATION